Konstanz station: Deutsche Bahn

-Deutsche Bahn operates only a few long-distance trains From Konstanz.
+Deutsche Bahn operates only a few long-distance trains from Konstanz.
 A daily InterCity train running to/from Hamburg, extended in the summer months to/from Stralsund, was discontinued in December 2014.
 Since then, there is only one InterCity runs from Emden via Cologne: Friday and Saturday to Constance, Saturday and Sunday in the opposite direction.

 SBB

-SBB InterRegio trains run hourly from Lucerne to Konstanz:
+Swiss Federal Railways (SBB) InterRegio trains run hourly from Lucerne to Konstanz: